-PAPER BT-102 CELL BIOLOGY
+PAPER - BT-102 CELL BIOLOGY

-Section A (10 marks) shall consist of 10 questions (at least three from each Unit).
-Each question shall be of 1 (ONE) marks.
+Section A (20marks) shall consist of 10 questions two from each Unit.
+Each question shall be of 2 (two) marks.
 The candidate is required to answer all the questions.
 The answers should not exceed 50 words.

-Section B (15 marks) shall consist of 9 questions (three questions from each unit).
-Each question shall be of 3 (three) marks.
-The candidate is required to answer 5 questions selecting at least one question from each unit.
+Section B (25marks) shall consist of 5 questions (two from each unit, as internal choice).
+Each question shall be of 5 (five) marks.
+The candidate is required to answer all 5 questions.
 The answers should not exceed 200 words.

-Section C (15 marks) shall consist of 5 questions (at least one from each Unit).
-Each question shall be of 5 (five) marks.
+Section C (30 marks) shall consist of 5 questions, one from each Unit.
+Each question shall be of 10 (ten) marks.
 The candidate is required to answer any three questions.
 The answers should not exceed 500 words.

-Ultrastructure and Function: Cell wall, Cell membrane, Transportation across biomembranes- Passive transport, facilitated transport, active transport (Na+, K+ & ATPase pump).
+Ultrastructure and Function: Cell wall, Cell membrane, Transportation across biomembranes-Passive transport, facilitated transport, active transport (Na+, K+ & ATPase pump).

-Nucleus, Mitochondria, Golgi bodies, Lysosomes, Endoplasmic reticulum, Peroxisomes, Plastids, Vacuoles, Chloroplast, Structure and function of cycloskeleton and its role in motility.
+Nucleus, Mitochondria, Golgi bodies, Lysosomes, Endoplasmic reticulum, Peroxisomes, Plastids, Vacuoles, Chloroplast, Structure and function of cycloskeleton and itsrole in motility.